-The LACWU has a full-time conservation coordinator position, responsible for public outreach, program implementation and monitoring, and future document revisions.
 The conservation program is implemented by customers primarily on a voluntary basis and the goals are not directed toward LANL, which falls outside of the County's jurisdiction (LACWU, 2015).
 Existing water conservation program activities that are discussed in detail in the 2015-2019 Energy and Water Conservation Plan (LACWU, 2015) include:

 - Customer meter testing and replacement.
 The LACWU routinely tests customer meters and replaces those that are not working properly; in FY 2015, the program goal called for replacing 350 residential water meters. - Large water customer usage and account review.
 The LACWU completed a large water meter review project in 2011 that addressed discrepancies in the billing or metering of large customers. - System leak detection surveys.
-The LACWU surveys 20 percent of the water system annually in an effort to identify and fix water leaks.

-- Regulatory measures.
+The LACWU surveys 20 percent of the water system annually in an effort to identify and fix water leaks. - Regulatory measures.
 The Los Alamos Board of Public Utilities adopted Water Rule W-8 in 2005 to prohibit water waste and implement the even/odd address watering schedule, daytime watering restrictions, and leak repair requirements. - Water rates.
-The Los Alamos County Council approved a tiered water rate structure in July 2014 for the LACWU's single-family and multi-family residential customers. - County park irrigation water audits.
-The LACWU has workeds with the County parks to conduct irrigation audits, to-recommend irrigation scheduling and maintenance, and to identify any leaks or problems.
-Baseline water use is being determined for each park, so that park managers are able to analyze trends in water use after the audit has been completed.
-The Los Alamos County Sustainability Plan includes a goal of reducing water demand for County parks by 25 percent compared toof 2012 demand by 2020 (LACWU, 2013b). - Residential water leak training and audits.
+The Los Alamos County Council approved a tiered water rate structure in July 2014 for the LACWU's single-family and multi-family residential customers.

+- County park irrigation water audits.
+The LACWU has worked with the County parks to conduct irrigation audits, recommend irrigation scheduling and maintenance, and identify any leaks or problems.
+The Los Alamos County Sustainability Plan includes a goal of reducing water demand for County parks by 25 percent of 2012 demand by 2020 (LACWU, 2013b). - Residential water leak training and audits.
 The LACWU participates in the nationally advertised "Fix a Leak" week, offering fix a leak demonstrations and providing water audits for high water using customers. - Commercial water audits.
 The LACWU conservation coordinator implemented a commercial water audit program in 2012, initially conducting seven audits on facilities including a hotel, grocery store, and school campus.
 The program is ongoing, and each participating facility is provided with a detailed report of the audit findings and recommendations. - Residential water conservation outreach.
-Educational materials are distributed to LACWU customers through bill inserts, feature articles, workshops, and booklets on subjects including graywater use, rainwater harvesting, xeriscape and permaculture, and energy efficiency.

-- Public school outreach.
+Educational materials are distributed to LACWU customers through bill inserts, feature articles, workshops, and booklets on subjects including graywater use, rainwater harvesting, xeriscape and permaculture, and energy efficiency. - Public school outreach.
 Since 2008, the LACWU has had a contract with the Pajarito Environmental and Education Center (PEEC) to perform energy and water conservation outreach in the public schools. - Conservation partnerships.
 The LACWU participates in numerous regional and national conservation partnerships in order to share ideas, resources, and lessons learned.
-Existing partnerships include EPA WaterSense (promotional partner), Alliance for Water Efficiency (charter member), New Mexico Water Conservation Alliance (member), U.S. EPA Energy Star (promotional partner), Alliance to Save Energy (member), and Los Alamos Sustainability Program (participant). - Residential bill revisions.
+Existing partnerships include EPA WaterSense (promotional partner), Alliance for Water Efficiency (charter member), New Mexico Water Conservation Alliance (member), U.S. EPA Energy Star (promotional partner), Alliance to Save Energy (member), and Los Alamos Sustainability Program (participant).

+Residential bill revisions.
 The LACWU implemented changes to the residential customer bills in 2012, and customer bills now show usage for the past 13 months, allowing for comparison of usage between the current month and the previous year.
 Additional revisions are being planned.

-A Conservation Advisory Group was formed in 2011 to assist the LACWU conservation coordinator with the development of conservation goals. and The group has eight members, representing the Los Alamos Public Schools, County Parks Division, County Environmental Services Division, small commercial customers, and residential customers (LACWU, 2015).
+A Conservation Advisory Group was formed in 2011 and has eight members, representing the Los Alamos Public Schools, County Parks Division, County Environmental Services Division, small commercial customers, and residential customers (LACWU, 2015).
 The long-term goal of the water conservation program is to achieve a 12 percent reduction in per capita water demand by 2050, as approved by the Utility Board on September 18, 2013 (Alarid, 2015).
 Specific actions that have been identified to assist in meeting this goal include: